SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Experimental results and discussion

-\subsection{Experimental setup: pseudo-label predictors in SSIL}
+\subsection{Experimental setup: Pseudo-label predictors in SSIL}

 To investigate the contribution of \uline{different configurations of the designed pseudo-label predictor} (see Section~\ref{sec:ssil}), we generalized the previous time point index $i-1$ to $i-k$ in Section~\ref{sec:h2}, where $k$ denotes the temporal interval between two vehicle poses at the current time point and an arbitrary past time point.
 We evaluated a pseudo-label predictor of SSIL with different $k$ values and corresponding E2E driving scores.
-We set $k$ as $1$, $4$, $8$, and $12$, and used modified Latent TransFuser with the CARLA dataset.
+We set $k$ as $1$ (default), $2$, $4$, and $8$, and used Latent TransFuser using proposed CACA and the CARLA dataset.

 To investigate the contribution of \uline{different types of pseudo-label predictors} in E2E driving performances, we compared two pseudo-label predictors.
 The first one is the proposed pseudo-label predictor in SSIL (see Section \ref{sec:ssil}); and the other one uses a PID controller.
 For the PID controller-based pseudo-label predictor, we converted estimated vehicle poses to a steering angle using a PID controller, following \cite{Transfuser_1}.

-We used modified Latent Transfuser and the CARLA dataset, and evaluated the estimation accuracy of the above two pseudo-label predictors and the corresponding E2E driving performances.
+We used Latent Transfuser using proposed CACA and the CARLA dataset; and evaluated the estimation accuracy of the above two pseudo-label predictors and the corresponding E2E driving performances.

-\subsection{Experimental setup: extension of SSIL to self-supervised feature/representation learning}
+\subsection{Experimental setup: Extension of SSIL to self-supervised feature/representation learning}